AlexGarcia623/Does-the-FMR-evolve-Simulations/README.md

 ### Rest of files

-- appendix_A.py -- Generate Figure A1
+- appendix_A1.py -- Generate Figure A1
+- appendix_A2.py -- Generate Figure A2 (not used in paper)
+- appendix_A3.py -- Generate Figure A3 (not used in paper)
 - appendix_B.py -- Generate Figure B1
 - Figure1.tex -- Generate Figure 1
 - Figure2.py -- Generate Figure 2